rabovik/FastElegantDelegation/README.md

 @end
 ```

+#### Return values
+If a method returns a value the return value will be from the first delegate in the list that responds to the selector.

 ## Multiple delegates for a single third-party source

 `FEDMultiProxy` class is a `NSProxy` subclass that allows to add multiple delegates to a single third-party source.